Zhengzhou: Air

 Zhengzhou is primarily served by Zhengzhou Xinzheng International Airport (IATA: CGO, ICAO: ZHCC), which is 37 km southeast of the city center.

 The airport is a focus city of China Southern Airlines, Lucky Air, West Air and Shenzhen Airlines.
 It used to be the headquarter for Henan Airlines.
 In 2017, it was the busiest airport in central China in both passenger and cargo traffic.
 It is also one of the eight air hubs nominated by the Civil Aviation Administration of China.

 Other airports in Zhengzhou include Shangjie Airport (IATA: HSJ) which is for general aviation, and Matougang Airbase which is for military use.

 Colleges and universities

+Zhengzhou is a major city for scientific research, appearing among the world's top 60 cities in 2025 as tracked by the Nature Index.
+Longzi Lake is designated as a Higher Education Zone and 15 universities have relocated there.